I am so glad you have found your way here.

 2011173909

-My work is rooted in Gestalt therapy and focused on what is happening for you in the present moment, your feelings, sensations, relationships and environment.
-I bring a relational, embodied stance: we notice how the body and emotions speak before words arrive, and use that lived experience to deepen self-understanding and choice.
+My work is grounded in Gestalt therapy, with a focus on what is happening for you in the present moment, your feelings, bodily sensations, relationships and wider context.
+I work relationally and experientially, attending to how emotions and the body communicate before words fully form, and using this lived experience to support awareness, integration and choice.

-Therapy with me is collaborative, respectful and paced to your needs — a place to discover more authentic ways of being that feel survivable and meaningful.
+My approach is particularly suited to people who have the capacity and curiosity to engage in reflective, relational therapy and who are seeking a thoughtful, ongoing therapeutic process.
+Therapy with me is collaborative, respectful and paced, a place to discover more authentic ways of being that feel survivable and meaningful.

-If you would like to learn more about my approach to group work in Central London and you can read more about it in the section Groups and Intimate Partners.
+If you would like to know more about my approach to group work in Central London you can read more about it in Personal Development Groups.

-Individual therapy is a confidential, held space where we work together to notice what matters to you now.
-You might come with a clear goal, or with a quieter sense that something feels off.
-Either way, sessions are shaped around your needs, rhythm and way of being.
+Individual therapy offers a confidential, supportive space in which we can attend together to what matters for you in the present moment.
+You may come with a clear focus, or with a quieter sense that something feels unsettled.
+Either is welcome, and our work will be shaped around your needs, pace and way of being.

 In our work we may attend to:

-Whether you’re looking for short-term support for a specific issue or longer-term exploration, I’ll walk alongside you with curiosity, respect and steady care.
+Whether you come with a particular area you wish to explore or are seeking a longer-term therapeutic relationship, I will walk alongside you with curiosity, respect and steady care.

-I work face to face in Central London at these locations:
+I offer face-to-face therapy in Central London at the following locations:

-If we choose to work together, we can discuss ongoing arrangements that support your needs and preferences.
+If we decide to work together, we will then discuss how we might continue, including pace, format and practical arrangements, in a way that supports your needs and preferences.

-I believe therapy should be both sustainable for the practitioner and accessible to those who need it.
+I believe therapy needs to be both sustainable for the practitioner and accessible where possible.

 My fees reflect my experience and training, as well as the emotional and relational depth of the work I offer.

-Individual sessions are £90 for a 50-minute session, available in person across several Central London locations or online at a consistent time each week.
+Individual sessions are £90 for a 50-minute session, offered in person across Central London locations or online, and usually held at a regular weekly time.

-I also offer a limited number of low-cost spaces—please enquire for more information.
+I offer a limited number of low-cost spaces, which are currently fully allocated.

-For group therapy details, please visit the Groups and Intimate Partners section for dates and pricing.
+For group therapy details, please visit the Personal Development Groups section for dates and pricing.

-If you’d like to book a first session, ask a question, or find out more about how I work, just send me a message using the form below.
-I aim to respond to all enquiries within 72 hours.
+If you’d like to book a first session, ask a question, or find out more about how I work, you’re welcome to get in touch using the form below.
+I aim to respond to enquiries within three working days (Monday to Friday).

-Your details will always be treated with the highest level of confidentiality, and I use secure phone and email services to protect your privacy.
+Your details will be treated with care and confidentiality.
+I use secure phone and email services to help protect your privacy.

-All enquires are usually answered within 72 hours, and all contact is strictly confidential and uses secure phone and email services.
+All enquires are usually answered within 72 hours from Monday to Friday, and all contact is strictly confidential and uses secure phone and email services.

 You can schedule an appointment by contacting me via email or by phone at 07871958276.
 Alternatively, you can fill out the contact form on the website, and I will get back to you to arrange a suitable time.